 Myonex is a global leader in the clinical trials supply industry.
-Working with customers and suppliers around the world, Myonex sources, supplies and in some cases packages drugs and other pharmaceutical products for use in clinical trials.
+Working with customers and suppliers around the world, Myonex sources, supplies, and in some cases packages, drugs and other pharmaceutical products, including ancillary equipment and supplies, for use in clinical trials.

 The Company recognises that modern slavery encompasses:

-The Company acknowledges its responsibilities in relation to tackling modern slavery and commits to complying with the provisions in the Modern Slavery Act 2015.
-The Company understands that this requires an ongoing review of both its internal practices in relation to its labour force and, additionally, its supply chains.
+Myonex understands that its commitment to combating modern slavery requires an ongoing review of both its internal practices, in relation to its labour force and, additionally, its supply chains.

-Whilst Myonex considers that its exposure to slavery/human trafficking is and remains low, it recognises that the main risk exists within its supply chain where manufacturers and suppliers may have operations in countries where protection against breaches of human rights may be limited.
+Myonex recognises that the highest risks of modern slavery exist in locations within its supply chain where suppliers may have operations in countries where human rights protections may be limited.

-In addition to the existing qualifying and re-qualifying processes already in place, Myonex continues to review its due diligence approach within both the Procurement and Quality divisions.
-Since our previous statement we have introduced modern slavery risk assessments as part of our vendor qualification process.
+In addition to the processes utilized to qualify and re-qualify Myonex suppliers against applicable industry standards (e.g. GMP, GDP), Myonex continues to refine its due diligence approach within its Procurement and Quality divisions.
+We conduct modern slavery risk assessments as part of our vendor qualification process for our drug wholesale and manufacturer suppliers in the UK, rest of Europe, APAC, and Australia, that assesses the supplier’s policies and practices with regard to combating modern slavery (both internally within its organisation and in relation to its suppliers).
 The risk assessment is carried out when new vendors are identified and then regularly (at least annually) as part of our ongoing relationship.

-To its knowledge, no Myonex group company has ever conducted any business with another organisation which has been found to have involved itself with modern slavery.
-Should any supplier be found to or be reasonably suspected of being involved in modern slavery, Myonex has the ability to immediately cease working with them or to cease active negotiations.
-In response to the COVID-19 global pandemic Myonex has taken steps to add additional questions into the vendor risk assessment process, specifically in relation to additional COVID-19 related measures our vendors have undertaken in order to ensure they and their supply chain remains free from Modern Slavery.
-We will continue to closely monitor the data received through these risk assessments and will take any action necessary where any concerns may be raised.
+To its knowledge, no Myonex group company has ever conducted any business with another organisation which has been found to have involved itself with, or which Myonex reasonably suspects has been involved in, modern slavery.
+Should any supplier be found to or be reasonably suspected of being involved in modern slavery, Myonex will seek to terminate its relationship with that supplier or take other measures as may be reasonably necessary or appropriate to address the situation.
+We will continue to closely monitor the data received through our supplier risk assessments, and any other source which comes to our attention, and we will take any action necessary where any concerns may be raised.